How to Grow and Care for Saw Palmetto Palm (Serenoa repens)

 How Fast Do Saw Palmetto Palms Grow?

-These specimens have a very long life span and are known to live for over 700 years.
-Overtime their sprawling stems will often branch out, creating clones of themselves.
+These palms boast a remarkably long lifespan, with some living for over 700 years.
+Over time, their sprawling stems often branch out, creating clones of themselves.

 How to Remove/Kill Saw Palmetto Palm?

-In the beginning of the Spring use combination of digging, cutting and herbicide application.
-You can start by cutting all the leaves and mowing the rest with a brush cutter.
-Once it starts to grow again use weed killer (I prefer organic) as directed on the product.
+In early spring, adopt a combination of digging, cutting, and herbicide application.
+Start by trimming all the leaves and mowing down the remaining foliage with a brush cutter.
+Once it begins regrowing, apply weed killer (preferably organic) as directed on the product.

 How to Protect Saw Palmetto Palm From Cold Weather?